Skip to content

 Signs Windows Are Near the End of Their Lifespan

-Even if windows look fine, they may need replacement if you notice:
+Even if windows appear fine, replacement may be necessary if you notice:

 • Drafts near closed windows